iana2025-mtl/contactchronicle/README.md

 ### 3. View Chronicle
 - Navigate to "View Chronicle"
 - View statistics about your contacts (total, average per month, peak month, etc.)
-- Explore the interactive chart showing contacts added by month over the last 5 years
+- Explore the interactive chart showing contacts added by quarter over the last 5 years
 - Filter and search your contacts
 - Add notes to individual contacts for future reference

+### 4. Location Map
+- Navigate to "Location Map" to see an interactive map of all locations mentioned in your timeline and contact notes
+- Click on any marker to see contacts associated with that location
+- The map automatically updates when you add new locations to your notes

 ## Data Storage